Civil marriage is a legal status recognised in all EU countries.

-National rules and practice for marriage differ from one country to another, mainly as regards:
+National rules and practice for marriage differ from one country to another, mainly with regard to:

-In theory, your marriage is guaranteed to be recognised in all other EU countries – but this does not fully apply to same-sex marriages.
+Your marriage will be recognised in all other EU countries - although this does not fully apply to same-sex marriages.

-If you get married in a different EU country than your country of origin it is a good idea to register the marriage at the consular office of your country of origin where you live.
+If you get married in a EU country that is not your country of origin it is recommended to register the marriage at your home country's consular office.

-If you move to another EU country for work, your husband or wife can come and live with you there if they are also a citizen of an EU country.
-Different rules apply for spouses without EU citizenship.
+If you move to another EU country for work, your husband or wife can come and live with you there.
+Check the residence rules for:

 Emma, a Belgian national, married Carine, a French national, in Belgium.
-When Emma had to move to Germany for work, Carine followed her - but they were not regarded as married by the authorities, since same-sex marriage is not recognised in Germany.
+When Emma had to move to Italy for work, Carine followed her - but they were not regarded as married by the authorities, since same-sex marriage is not recognised in Italy.

-However, because registered partnerships between same-sex couples are allowed in Germany, Emma and Carine can be granted the same rights as couples with registered partnerships under German law.
+However, because registered partnerships between same-sex couples are allowed in Italy, Emma and Carine can be granted the same rights as couples with registered partnerships under Italian law.